 Students intending to withdraw from some or all of their courses must do so through the Student Portal.
 The dates by which students may voluntarily withdraw from a course without penalty are noted in the List of Important Dates.
-If student intends to withdraw from a course after the Registration Revision Period then application must be made through the Office of the Registrar by submitting a withdrawal form.
+If student intends to withdraw from a course after the Registration Revision Period then application must be made through the Office of the Registrar by submitting a Request to Drop form.

-A grade of 'W' will be recorded on the student's transcript for any withdrawals, regardless of cause, from courses made after the end of the Registration Revision period and before the Withdrawal Deadline (also noted in the List of Important Dates).
+A grade of 'W' will be recorded on the student's transcript for any withdrawals from courses, regardless of cause, from courses made after the end of the Registration Revision period and before the Withdrawal Deadline (also noted in the List of Important Dates).
 'W' grades are not included in grade point average calculations.
-A limit on the number of courses from which a student is permitted to withdraw may be imposed.

-A student obliged to withdraw from a course after the Withdrawal Deadline because of health or other reasons may apply to the Registrar for special consideration.
+A student obliged to withdraw from a course after the Withdrawal Deadline because of health or other reasons beyond the student's control may apply to the Registrar for special consideration.
 For modular courses, the registration revision deadline is before the afternoon of the first day of class.

-Withdrawal from Ambrose
+Withdrawal from Ambrose Seminary